Temporal Nuances of Coordination Network Semantics: The Challenge

 \section{The Challenge}

-We first provide an example demonstrating the issue of combining temporally distant coordination networks and how deeper temporal analysis can reveal `cheerleaders' that bind unwitting accounts.
+We first provide an example demonstrating the issue of combining temporally distant coordination networks and how deeper temporal analysis can reveal `cheerleaders' that bind unwitting accounts, calling into question how the term `coordination' should be used.
 We then provide a systematic consideration of the variations of window overlap and action type.